 On Saturday, March 24th, 2012, beginning at 7:00 p.m. at the College of the Siskiyous, in Life Science Room 3, Hughes and Lewis will read stories from The Readers and show images representative of the length of the trail.
 This free event is sponsored by the COS Creative Writing Program and the Mt.
 Shasta Trail Association.

-At the heart of these anthologies are modern day trail tales—stories taken from PCT hikers that recount trailside humor and traditions, “trail angels” and “trail magic,” encounters with wildlife and wild weather, stories of being lost and found, and unusual incidents.
+At the heart of these anthologies are modern day trail tales—stories taken from PCT hikers that recount trailside humor and traditions, “trail angels” and “trail magic,” encounters with wildlife and wild weather, stories of being lost and found, and unusual incidents along the Pacific Crest Trail in Northern California and also Southern California, Oregon, and Washington.
 Revealing a larger context are historical accounts of events such as Moses Schallenberger’s winter on Donner Pass and or Joaquin Miller’s story about the battle of Castle Crags; Native American myths and legends such as that of Lost Lake near Mount Hood; and selections from highly-regarded environmental writers who have captured the region in print, including Mary Austin in The Land of Little Rain; John Muir in The Mountains of California; and David Rains Wallace in The Klamath Knot.
 “The stories are situated geographically along the trails,” Lewis said.
-“If you happen to be hiking through the Marble Mountains, flip open the book and read from authors who wrote about the mountain range.”
+“If you happen to be hiking through the Russian Wilderness, flip open the book and read from authors who wrote about the area.”

 Both Hughes and Lewis have spent considerable time on the PCT.
 Hughes, who first walked the Washington section of the PCT in 1981, noted that, “we both have had a long-term love affair with the PCT and felt that this was a perfect way to give back.”
 All author royalties are being returned to the support and protection of the PCT.